kyma-project/website/content/blog-posts/2023-04-14-release-notes-2.13/index.md

 ## Telemetry

 ### Manager
-- The way how the manage is caching kubernetes resources got improved and with that it has a reduced the memory footprint and a reduced set of roles is required by the manager (https://github.com/kyma-project/kyma/issues/17001)
+- The way how the Telemetry manager caches Kubernetes resources has been improved, which reduces the memory footprint.
+Also, the manager now needs fewer roles (https://github.com/kyma-project/kyma/issues/17001).
-- Improved validation of LogPipelines by the webhook so that you get feedback more early (https://github.com/kyma-project/kyma/issues/15480)
+- Improved validation of LogPipelines by the webhook, so that you get feedback earlier (https://github.com/kyma-project/kyma/issues/15480).
-- The CRD reference documentation gets generated out of the CRD description and with that will not be outdated anymore (https://github.com/kyma-project/kyma/issues/15663)
+- The CRD reference documentation is generated from the CRD description, so it's always up to date (https://github.com/kyma-project/kyma/issues/15663).
 - Improved resiliency if the setup by recovering an unattended deletion of fluent-bit  (https://github.com/kyma-project/telemetry-manager/pull/99)

 ### Tracing